-The following 2021 Annual Safety and Security Report demonstrates Georgia Tech's ongoing effort to inform the community-students, parents, faculty, staff, and guests-about campus safety.
-This report reflects the many innovative practices and collaborations of the Georgia Tech Police Department, the Women's Resource Center, VOICE Advocates, Housing and Residence Life, the Office of Student Integrity, and other members of Georgia Tech's Clery Committee.
-Georgia Tech takes great pride in our commitment to campus safety.
-I encourage you to read on to learn more about the critical partnerships and innovative practices that make Georgia Tech a safe place to learn, work, live, and play.
+The following 2022 Annual Safety and Security Report demonstrates Georgia Tech's ongoing effort to inform the community-students, parents, faculty, staff, alumni, guests, and other partners-about campus safety.
+This report reflects the hard work and commitment of many members of our community, including the Georgia Tech Police Department, Housing and Residence Life, the Women's Resource Center, VOICE Advocates, the Office of Student Integrity, and other members of Georgia Tech's Clery Committee.
+Georgia Tech takes great pride in our shared and resilient commitment to campus safety.
+I encourage you to spend time reading this report to understand the innovative practices and critical partnerships that make Georgia Tech a safe place to learn, work, live, and play.